Your writing project speaks to your soul.

 We probably won’t be a good fit if:

-You want someone to help you get published.
-Or you’re looking for a writing guide with traditional publishing credits to their name.
+You’re looking for someone with traditional publishing credits to help get your writing published.
 I work a bit differently than industry-specific writing coaches.
-Read about my approach.
+Read about my philosophy, approach, and core principles.

 You want someone to tell you what’s “good” and “bad” about your writing or primarily want grammar support.
 You’re looking for someone to provide you with the answers.
 I can help guide you to the answers that feel right to you, but can’t tell you what’s right.